LibrariesHacked/librarieshacked.github.io/_posts/2023-02-19-a-digital-library-community.md

 >
 > Any group would be community-led, and independent of individual organisations.

-Firstly, thanks to everyone who completed the survey, and shared it on social media.
+Thanks to everyone who completed the survey, and shared it on social media.
 Particular thanks to [Artefacto](https://www.artefacto.org.uk) who also gave essential feedback and guidance.

 What are my reference points for the kind of community or events that could be possible?